Prerequisites

 - wscat

-After authentication, subscribe to real-time spot balance changes.Update message (triggered by a trade or transfer):Key fields:
+After authentication, subscribe to real-time spot balance changes.Update message — sent within 1 second of any balance change (trade or transfer):Key fields:

 - Python